bparanj/crystal/programming/iac/docs/experiments/restrict-postgresql.md

    local   all             all                                     peer
    ```

-   These entries (including the one within the "ANSIBLE MANAGED BLOCK") permit local connections for all users to all databases using `peer` authentication.
+   These entries ( the one within the "ANSIBLE MANAGED BLOCK") permit local connections for all users to all databases using `peer` authentication.
 There's redundancy here with multiple lines providing the same directive, which is generally harmless but can be cleaned up for clarity.

 3. **IPv4 and IPv6 Local Connections**: